Malivil/TTT-Randomat-20/API.md

 - *onitemgiven* - The callback method for after the player is given an item/weapon
 - *droppable_only* - Whether only droppable weapons should be given

-**Randomat:HandleEntitySmoke(tbl, client, pred, color, max_dist)** - Handles rendering smoke for all entities in the given table that match the specified predicate.\
+**Randomat:HandleEntitySmoke(tbl, client, pred, color, max_dist, min_size, max_size)** - Handles rendering smoke for all entities in the given table that match the specified predicate.\
 *Realm:* Client\
 *Parameters:*
 - *tbl* - The list of entities to check and potentially add smoke to